brendanny/brendanfattig.github.io/README.md

 ## Welcome!

-My name is Brendan Fattig and welcome to my website.
+My name is Brendan and welcome to my website.
 I am a university student insterested in basically anything:
   - Cryptography
   - Networks
   - Biology